 Our Company focuses on creating advantages in competition and enhancing values for customers with a wide variety of brands corresponding to all aspects of requirements of our customers, emphasizing development of business networks jointly with our business partners and customers in many distribution channels, developing and adjusting work systems and procedures in compliance with rules, regulations, and change of the customers' needs.
-To this end, we have applied the data and information technology to create values that suit the prospective customers including efficiency and promptness corresponding with customers and our business partners which jointly strengthen businesses under the business plan as of 2022-2024 for financial and growth purposes, as well as to enhance capability to earn utmost profits to our Company.
-We intend to achieve all these targets.
+To this end, we have applied the data and information technology to create values that suit the prospective customers including efficiency and promptness corresponding with customers and our business partners which will help strengthen the business together sustainably.